joejoe909/RandomPasswordGenerator/readme.md

-This is A Random Password Generator.
+This is a Random Password Generator.

 It will randomly generate passwords based on criteria you give based on alpha, numberic and special characters.
+The main number generating function takes steps to reduce any possibility of patternization.

 # 03 JavaScript: Password Generator